 Later she would win four consecutive elections to become President of her class each year of high school and President of the Harford County Regional Association of Student Governments during her senior year in high school.

 At Havre de Grace High School Mary Ann was voted “Sweetheart Queen,” and most school spirited and earned the role of captain of the varsity cheerleading squad.

 She was also selected to serve as a Page in the Maryland Senate during the 1985 Session of the Maryland General Assembly.
 Upon graduation, Mary Ann received honors that included perfect attendance from grades 1-12 in Harford County Public Schools.

 Mary Ann attended the College of Notre Dame of Maryland in Baltimore.
 She studied political science, business, and history.
 She maintained her commitment to government service by again wining four consecutive terms as President of her college class.
 Mary Ann graduated in May of 1989, traveled to Greece for the summer, and returned to find her father had been diagnosed with lung cancer, which changed her life dramatically.

 Mary Ann earned her undergraduate degree from the College of Notre Dame of Maryland and her master’s degree from Central Michigan University.
 She has specialized training from FEMA, the FBI National Academy, and Harvard Assoc in Police Science.

-Mary Ann lives in her childhood home in Havre de Grace, Maryland and is devoted to her long-time life partner John Van Gilder.
-She dedicated her personal life to care for her father and mother until their deaths in 1989 and 2014 respectively.
+Mary Ann lives in her childhood home in Havre de Grace, Maryland, and is devoted to her long-time life partner John Van Gilder.
+She dedicated her personal life to caring for her father and mother until their deaths in 1989 and 2014 respectively.